utahjohnnymontana/DVD-Rip-Prep/README.md

 ### The Adventures of Brisco County Jr. (1993)

 The first episode is hard telecined, but the rest are all mixed.
-This was one of my main testing shows.
 Episodes vary in complexity, with some of the more special effects heavy episodes having more than thirty segments.
 It ran successfully with default settings: SEGSIZE 0.1, MINSEG 3.

 ### Alien Nation (1989)